Vortex Viper vs Venom Red Dot Comparison: Mini Red Dot Rumble

 Controls

-Both the Venom and the Viper use a two-button control scheme to turn the optic on and off and to adjust brightness levels.
+The Vortex Viper and Vortex Venom both offer dot intensity controls, allowing you to adjust the brightness of the red dot according to your environment and shooting conditions.
+These sights use a two-button control scheme to turn the optic on and off and to adjust brightness levels.
 I much rather have this system than a single button control like the Fastfire 3.
-The buttons slightly different between each model.
+The buttons slightly differ between each model.

 The Viper has larger, rubberized buttons.
 They are placed a little bit more forward on the optic.
 This control scheme allows your support thumb to activate the buttons when the optic is mounted to a modern pistol slide.
 It’s a smart move that allows adjustments without breaking the sight picture.